-Retinitis pigmentosa (RP) is a group of diseases characterized by a gradual loss of vision (night and peripheral, predominantly) caused by changes in the retina (pigment and neural cells, blood vessels, etc) [See figure 1].
+Retinitis pigmentosa (RP) is a group of diseases characterized by gradual vision loss, predominantly the peripheral vision (side vision) and dark/night vision.
+This is caused by changes in the retina (pigment and neural cells that line the back of the eye)

 RP is usually caused by an inherited genetic abnormality.
-The inheritance pattern can be dominant (passed from one generation to the next), recessive (an abnormal gene from 2 normal vision parents), or X-linked (unaffected mother pass abnormal gene to affected son).
-New mutations also cause RP.
+The inheritance pattern can be dominant (passed from one generation to the next), recessive (an abnormal gene from 2 normal vision parents), or X-linked (unaffected mother passes abnormal gene to affected son).
+RP can also occur sporadically (by a new mutation).

 The Eye MD may perform an electroretinogram (ERG) in the office, lab or operating room outfitted with special equipment.
-Electrodes are placed on the skin and cornea to measure the electrical response of the retinal cells to a flash of light A visual field test may also be performed to assess the peripheral (side) vision.
+Electrodes are placed on the skin and cornea to measure the electrical response of the retinal cells to a flash of light.
+A visual field test is often performed at least once per year to assess the peripheral vision.
 Dark adaptation and molecular analysis (blood sample) for genetic abnormalities are less frequently administered tests.

 RP is usually an isolated finding.
 However, RP can be associated with other systemic abnormalities including hearing loss (Usher Syndrome).

-The age on onset and progression of RP is extremely variable.
+The age of onset and progression of RP is extremely variable.
 Some affected people maintain good vision into the 5th or 6th decade, while others have profound vision loss early in life.
-It is important to have serial exams with the Eye MD to maximize vision and provide resources for help and support.
+It is important to have serial exams with an ophthalmologist to maximize vision and provide resources for help and support.

-Although there is no cure, serial examinations and treatment (by an Eye MD) of refractive error, cataracts, swelling of the retina helps maintain the best possible vision.
+Although there is no cure, serial examinations and treatment (by an Eye MD) of refractive error by glasses, removal of visually significant cataracts, and treatment of any retinal swelling of the retina will help maintain the best possible vision.
+There are also many low vision aids that can be useful.
 Vitamin supplementation may slow vision loss, but this treatment is controversial and requires direct physician supervision.
-There are many investigations to help people with RP and in the future gene therapy and/or stem cell therapy may provide significant benefit.
+There are many ongoing investigations to help people with RP.
+In the future, gene therapy, stem cell therapy, and/or development of an artificial retina may provide significant benefit.
 Parents and physicians typically communicate with teachers and vision personnel (including low vision specialists) to maximize the education experience.

 Are you a medical professional, interested in joining AAPOS?
 Find out more here ▶